 We had a big morning planned (two lectures and a tour) but we kind of forgot about it and slept in instead.
-We had to take a cab to make it to Georgetown in time for the Family Picnic (which we would totally have bagged too except we already paid for it).
+We had to take a cab to make it to Georgetown in time for the Family Picnic (which we would totally have bagged too except we had already paid for it).
 The food was good, though.
-We chilled (or tried to chill.
+We chilled (Or tried to chill.
 It’s in the freaking 90s here and the humidity is around 85%.
 I mean it is brutal.) for awhile until time for this afternoon’s panel discussion: Cementing a Legacy: Analyzing a Second Term President (do we Georgetown grads know how to party of what?).

 This thing was held in the brand-new business school building which is all stone and old-fashioned looking on the outside and all glassy and modern inside, and the reason they were holding the discussion in the fancy building was because C-Span was filming it!
 And you know, it was really an interesting panel but I woke up with a headache and the medicine I take for that knocks me out completely.
 It just does.
 So if you watch C-Span don’t think that sleepy woman in the audience isn’t FULLY CAPABLE of following the nuances of the conversation.
 She’s just on drugs, okay?